 Multistakeholder mechanisms rely upon rough consensus requiring a degree of trust among stakeholders.
 Multistakeholder mechanisms seem to flow from shared trust among stakeholders and shared definitions.
 While not essential, these factors appear to be excellent predictors of success.
 If either or both of these factors are weak or absent, a multistakeholder mechanisms successful outcome might well be the strengthening of these factors.
 Where these factors are present, a multistakeholder mechanism has the potential for reaching substantive agreements among stakeholders.
 And if not or if not to a sufficient degree, can those stakeholders who find the multistakeholder mechanism undesirable or distrust other stakeholders be persuaded to change their minds?
 It is entirely possible that some stakeholders have little faith in multistakeholder mechanisms or advance definitions immiscible to those of other stakeholders.
 Regional specificities observed

 There is significant concern and discussion about the balance of regional participation in global multistakeholder discussions along multiple dimensions including developed and developing, style of national government, and type of stakeholder.
 Moreover the nature of multistakeholder mechanisms, the norms they employ, and their utility may vary for a range of reasons such as social, cultural and religious norms, Stakeholders can be classified in a variety of ways depending on one’s point of view and framework.
-For discussion purposes, let us distinguish between four broad classes of stakeholders: governments, business, civil society, and academic and technical communities.
+For discussion purposes, let us distinguish between five broad classes of stakeholders: governments, business, civil society, academic, and technical communities.
 Governments are UN recognized sovereign entities.
-Commercial stakeholders operate out of a profit motive, seeking to return wealth to their owners.
+Business stakeholders operate out of a profit motive, seeking to return wealth to their owners.
 Conversely, non-commercial stakeholders do not operate out of a commercial interest.
 Organizations are defined within these classes by their membership leading to blurring between classes in some cases.
 The technical and academic communities also fall within these classes depending upon how individuals and organizations position themselves and their speech.

 Government: As research has pointed out, many developing nations with scarce resources find participating in internet governance discussions more challenging than many developed nations.
 Moreover the latter also tend to have better capacity in internet governance policy making as well.
 For many governments, devoting resources to internet governance is an expensive luxury.
 Secondly, the degree to which governments are democratic also influences their perception of internet governance and stance on a range of core issues including free speech, free association, access, and intellectual property.
 Strongly democratic governments seek to promote and enhance such rights while non-democratic governments seek to limit them.
 These two characteristics impact government decisions simultaneously.

-Commercial: Looking at commercial stakeholders involved in internet governance reveals that the majority of these organizations hail from the developed world.
+Business: Looking at commercial stakeholders involved in internet governance reveals that the majority of these organizations hail from the developed world.
 The depth and range of their engagement with local institutions, including governments, vary widely.
 Some commercial organizations are based in the developing world and those that are sometimes have a close relationship with the local government extending at times to partial ownership.

-Non-commercial: Similarly, many non-commercial stakeholders are also based in the developed world though in terms of numbers, it is more balanced.
-However, non-commercial stakeholders based in the developed world frequently enjoy more resources and a higher degree of capacity due to greater freedoms that they tend to enjoy.
+The Technical Community includes individuals and organizations involved in the technical functioning and operation of the internet ranging from engineers to scientists to programmers.

+The Academic Community includes individuals and organizations involved in the study of the internet and its effects.
+Typically this community is comprised of universities, research institutes, scholarly professional organizations and individuals holding or seeking a terminal research degree such as a PhD.

+Civil Society includes all groups and individuals throughout the world unrepresented by the previous four categories including non profit organizations and individual users.